-• In the Command window prompt in the lower left corner, type in g,main (notice the comma!) and press <Enter> to start the program.
+• In the Command window prompt in the lower left corner, type in g 8000h,main (notice the comma!) and press <Enter> to start the program.

-The debugger will run to the 'main' function and stop automatically.
+The debugger will set the program counter (\$) to 8000h, address of the 'main' function, as well as set the stack pointer to its correct value and stop automatically.
 Notice the yellow arrow pointing to the first command in the 'main' function.
 Also notice the program counter (PC \$) within the Project Window - Register page showing the start address of the 'main' function.